EUMETNET/meteogate-documentation/docs/technical-architecture.md

 # Architecture

-This section provides an overview of the architecture of the MeteoGate system, describing the system's key components.
+This section provides an overview of the architecture of the MeteoGate system.
 The page covers:

   - A high-level architecture diagram showing the major components and information flows.
   - A brief description of each Community, Local, WMO WIS 2.0, and Third-Party component.